The McKay--Navarro conjecture for the prime 2: Extensions and the Proof of Theorem

-Note that parts (i) and (ii) of \cite[Definition 1.5]{NavarroSpathVallejo} hold for these groups by construction and by the equivariance of $\Omega$.
-Further, part (iii), which corresponds to the first bullet in Condition \ref{cond:ext}, holds by \cite[Lemmas 2.11 and 2.13]{spath12} and their proofs, once we prove (iv), corresponding to the second bullet in Condition \ref{cond:ext}, using the constructions in loc. cit. and using \cite[Lemma 4.2]{RSF22}.
+Note that parts (i) and (ii) of Definition \ref{def:triples} hold for these groups by construction and by the equivariance of $\Omega$.
+Further, part (iii) holds by \cite[Lemmas 2.11 and 2.13]{spath12} and their proofs, once we prove (iv), using the constructions in loc. cit. and using \cite[Lemma 4.2]{RSF22}.
+More specifically, choosing extensions $\tilde{\chi}$ and $\hat{\chi}$ of $\chi$ to $\tilde{G}_{\chi}$ and to $GD_\chi$, respectively, determines a projective representation $\mathcal{P}$ by \cite[Lemma 2.11]{spath12}, and similarly, extensions $\tilde{\psi}$ and $\hat{\psi}$ of $\psi$ give a projective representation $\mathcal{P}'$.
+If $\wt\chi$ and $\wt\psi$ have the same values on $\zent(\tilde{G})$, then the second part of part (iii) of Definition \ref{def:triples} is satisfied by the proof of \cite[Lemma 2.13]{spath12}.
+Further, if the extensions are constructed in a way to satisfy (iv), then \cite[Lemma 2.11]{spath12} yields that the first part of (iii) is also satisfied.
+Hence, it suffices to construct these extensions in a way that (iv) is satisfied.

-Then it suffices to prove part (iv) of \cite[Definition 1.5]{NavarroSpathVallejo} for $\chi_0$.
+So we see that it now suffices to prove part (iv) of Definition \ref{def:triples} for $\chi_0$.
 Note that by \cite[Lemma 1.8]{NavarroSpathVallejo}, it then suffices to prove part (iv) for a complete set of coset representatives for $(\wt{M}D)_{\chi_0}$ in $(\wt{M}D\times \galh)_{\chi_0}$.
 In particular, from the considerations in \prettyref{rem:stabs}, we see that it suffices to show (iv) for elements of $(D\galh)_{\chi_0}$.

 From now on, we will write $\psi_0:=\Omega(\chi_0)$.
 Let $D_1:=O_{2'}(D_{\chi_0})$ and $D_2\in\syl_2(D_{\chi_0})$.
 Note that if $G\neq\type{D}_4(q)$, we have $D_{\chi_0}=D_1\times D_2$ is abelian.